codedex-io/github-chapter-2-contributions/README.md

 Hi, my name is LimJimson!
 This was added on 9th of June, 2024. 🎸🎸🎸

 Hi, my name is David!
 This was added on 08/06/2024 🙈🙉🙊

+Hi, my name is Suchitra!
+This was added on 12-06-2024 ✨